Kong/kubernetes-configuration/README.md

   add it to [supported type list][apitypes_funcs_gen_list].
 - If this CRD is meant to have Konnect helpers functions generated for it, add it in [supported type list][apitypes_funcs_gen].
 - Annotate the CRD and any new type it depends on with the right markers to make sure it will be included in the generated documentation.
 See [available markers](#Available custom markers).

-[crd_kustomization]: ./config/crd/kustomization.yaml
 [apitypes_funcs_gen]: ./scripts/apitypes-funcs/supportedtypes.go
 [apitypes_funcs_gen_list]: ./scripts/apitypes-funcs/supportedtypes.go#L112-114